CiscoDevNet/intersight-powershell/docs/New-IntersightIamAppRegistration.md

 ```

 ### -ClientSecret
-The OAuth2 client secret.\nThe value of this property is generated when grantType includes &apos;client-credentials&apos;.\nOtherwise, no client-secret is generated.
+The OAuth2 client secret.\nThe value of this property is generated when grantType includes &amp;apos;client-credentials&amp;apos;.\nOtherwise, no client-secret is generated.

 ```yaml
 Type: string